peterdemin/peterdemin.github.io/source/13_drafts/48-deployments-from-scratch.md

 ## Non-goals

 1. Resource isolation.
 We run our software on our hardware, no need to isolate and compartmentalize for the sake of security.
-2. Security.
+2. Granular permission control.
 All people who make changes to the software also have sudo permissions on the production server.
 3. Scalability.
 The usage is stable, bound by physical factors, and doesn't spike.
-   We don't need to spin up 30 times more compute in a few minutes.
+   We don't need to spin up 100 times more compute in a few minutes.
    The whole thing is handled by a single server.
 4. High availability.
 If something breaks, someone will come and fix it.
 Few days of downtime once in a decade is okay.

 ## Deployment process outline